Gates Foundation: AGRA

 The Bill & Melinda Gates Foundation is one of the founders and primary financiers of the Alliance for a Green Revolution in Africa (AGRA), an African-led organization focused on "transforming African agriculture" to improve food security in Africa and reduce poverty among small farmers.
 Some critics allege that by encouraging the use of mass-produced fertilizers and new seed varieties, AGRA's hidden goal is not to lift small farmers out of poverty, but to control them through dependence on profit-oriented international supply chains.
 The Guardian reported that the commercial seed laws that the foundation proposes in African nations benefits only a few corporations, including Bayer, Dupont, Monsanto, and Syngenta which control an estimated 60% of the world's seeds and 70% of the chemicals used to grow food.
 The laws also enforce UPOV 91 which restricts all farmers from saving or sharing seeds.
 Naturally grown varieties do not meet the "uniformity" criteria for all seeds being the exact same kind, and thus forces small farmers to apply for expensive certifications.
 Meanwhile, partners of AGRA and the Foundation are able to patent varieties that have existed for generations in Africa.

 The Guardian has criticized AGRA and the Bill & Melinda Gates Foundation for their close ties to Western agribusinesses, which have been accused of harming African farmers.
 Rob Horsch, a former Monsanto executive who served as Vice President of International Development Partnerships, later joined the Gates Foundation as Deputy Director of Agricultural Research and Development, where he played a key role in shaping AGRA's policies.
 The Gates Foundation subsequently purchased 500,000 shares in Monsanto, further fueling rumours about the corporation's influence in African agriculture.
 Despite its promises, AGRA failed to achieve its objective of cutting food insecurity by half, and has instead been linked to an increase in undernourishment affecting an additional 30 million people.

+Criticism of the Gates Foundation's support for AGRA has also focused in part on its promotion of high-yielding staple crops and increased use of agrochemicals.
+Critics have raised concerns about the effects of this approach on crop and dietary diversity, micronutrient availability, and public health, including potential health risks associated with increased agrochemical use.
+They have therefore questioned whether promoting AGRA is consistent with the Gates Foundation's stated emphasis on improving public health and nutrition.